Suggs: Solo career

 In 1997, Suggs recorded the song "Blue Day" for Chelsea F.C. with Chelsea players.
 It was the official song for the team for the FA Cup, which Chelsea eventually won.
 The song reached No. 22 in the UK charts.

 In 1998, Suggs released his second solo album, The Three Pyramids Club, on Warner Music, which was produced by Steve Lironi.
 The first and only single to be released was "I Am" charting at No. 38 in the UK.
 The song was also featured on the soundtrack to The Avengers.
 The album includes a collaboration with reggae artist General Levy and the trombone talents of ska legend Rico Rodriguez.

 After completing his solo releases, Suggs returned to work with Madness on their first original album in fourteen years.
 Wonderful was released in 1999 and was followed by the cover album The Dangermen Sessions Vol. 1 in 2005.
 In 2009, Madness released The Liberty of Norton Folgate which reached No. 5 in the UK Album Charts.

 Suggs – The Platinum Collection was released on 30 July 2007 on Warner Music, featuring a selection of Suggs best tracks from his two solo albums along with "Blue Day" and a remixed version of "Cecilia".

 In 2008, Suggs contributed vocals to a cover of Al Bowlly's "Hang Out the Stars in Indiana" for the soundtrack for The Edge of Love, with the film soundtrack composed by Angelo Badalamenti.
 Suggs also made a cameo in the film, singing the track.

-In 2025, Suggs partnered with local band Men With Ven to create an anthem for their local Non League football club Whitstable Town to commemorate the team on reaching Wembley for the FA Vase final, titled "WHITSTABLE (Town FC)".
-The Oysters went on to win the final 2-1 against AFC Whyteleafe, with the song being played around the stadium speakers before and after the match.
+In 2025, Suggs partnered with local band Men With Ven to create an anthem for their local Non League football club Whitstable Town to commemorate the team's reaching Wembley for the FA Vase final, titled "WHITSTABLE (Town FC)".
+The Oysters went on to win the final 2–1 against AFC Whyteleafe, with the song being played around the stadium speakers before and after the match.